Skip to content

 Why This Matters

 Medication orders may be written in one unit while stock is labeled in another.
-For example, an order for 0.5 g when tablets are labeled in mg.
-You must convert confidently before calculating any dose.
+For example, an order may call for 0.5 g whereas the tablets are labeled in mg.